DataDog/dd-sdk-unity/CONTRIBUTING.md

 ./run-script unit_test --project 'test_scaffolds/2021 LTS' --unity-version 2021.3.44f1
 ```

-When you run any of these commands from the root of this repository, the script will locate the approriate version of the Unity Editor, then boot a headless instance of that editor.
-That editor instance will run `EditMode` tests, then `PlayMode` tests, and then it will exit.
+When you run any of these commands from the root of this repository, the script locates the appropriate version of the Unity Editor, then boots a headless instance of that editor.
+That editor instance runs `EditMode` tests, then `PlayMode` tests, and then it exits.

-Note that if you already have the target project open in Unity, test scripts will fail to run, as Unity does not permit the same project to be open in multiple editor instances.
-If you wish to run unit tests without closing the editor, you may run them directly via (`Window` &rarr; `General` &rarr; `Test Runner`).
+**Note**: If you already have the target project open in Unity, test scripts will fail to run, as Unity does not permit the same project to be open in multiple editor instances.
+If you wish to run unit tests without closing the editor, you can run them directly through (`Window` &rarr; `General` &rarr; `Test Runner`).

 Unit test results are written in JUnit format to `unit-test-<mode>.xml`.
 If all tests pass, the script will exit with a status code of 0.